First Fort Myers ‘Mini Reef’ fish habitat, water cleaning system to be installed

 “It’s an easy decision for me to do something so simple that makes a big impact on the health and wellbeing of our community.
-More things like this need to be taking place in Fort Myers,” said James Nolte, a longtime Fort Myers resident and founder of Nolte Wealth Management Group.
+More things like this need to be taking place in Fort Myers,” said James Nolte, a longtime Fort Myers resident.
 “I want my grandchildren and their children to be able to enjoy the natural beauty of Southwest Florida for many, many years.”

 The Mini Reef was invented by Ocean Habitat Inc. founder and former North Fort Myers resident David Wolff during his time as a University of South Florida student.
 After more than 100 prototypes, the Mini Reef system was finalized and placed in Marco Island waters.
 The city hired Ocean Habitat to install 25 reef systems in a canal to re-establish dwindling fish nurseries.
 They quickly became popular with island residents, who purchased more than 175 additional systems to use on their property.